quaternion/transfer/README.md

 ## Usage
 Direct transfer from source table `:users` to `User` model.
-All columns, existing in source table and destination model, will transferred.
+All columns, existing in source table and destination model, will transferred:

 ```ruby
 transfer :users => User
 ```

-If in source `:users` table not exists column `country`, simple add it.
+Filling the field `country` a constant value:

 ```ruby
 transfer :users => User do
   country "England"
 end
 ```
-Transfer `:name` column from source table into `first_name` method of User model.
+Transfer `:name` column from source table `users` into `first_name` of `User` model:

 ```ruby
 transfer :users => User do
   first_name :name
 end
 ```
-To produce, dynamic value (e.g. `dist_name`), you can pass a block and access the row of source table.
+To produce, dynamic value (e.g. `dist_name` field), you can pass a block and access the row of source table:

 ```ruby
 transfer :users => User do